vivmagarwal/HTML-SCSS-JS-Playground/README.md

 once install completes

-Use one of the following commands:
+Use one of the following commands for running and watching javascript:

-`npm run watch` for running and watching javascript in a browser `npm run watch:node script.js` for running and watching javascript in node environment using `nodemon`.
+`npm run watch`  for browser using `gulp`.

+`npm run watch:node script.js` for node using `nodemon`.

 index.html and script.js is used as it is.
 JS files are not processed because most browsers supports latest JS features.
 In case you are an IE-11 user - you may consider using https://github.com/drupalastic/HTML-SCSS-JS-Starterkit